 Reinforcement Learning in Real-World Systems

 Not all problems require pure deep learning.
-A hybrid that combines rule-based logic with neural nets or classical feature-based models with learned embeddings can perform better or more transparently.
-In highly-regulated fields like finance or healthcare, hybrid models help provide interpretability and compliance.
+Hybrid architectures combining rule-based logic with neural networks—or classical feature-based models with learned embeddings—often deliver superior performance and transparency.
+In regulated industries like healthcare and finance, hybrid approaches provide interpretability essential for compliance.

 Real-World Example: Healthcare Diagnostics

-- Aggregating thousands of labeled X-rays (with anomalies tagged).
+- Aggregating thousands of labeled X-rays with tagged anomalies.

 - Cleaning metadata and removing low-quality scans.

-- Adding explainability tools—like Grad-CAM—to highlight suspicious regions.
+- Implementing explainability tools like Grad-CAM to highlight suspicious regions.

-- Validating against a held-out set and piloting with clinicians.
+- Validating against held-out data and piloting with clinicians.

 Risks and Ethical Considerations

-- Use explainability tools—like SHAP, LIME, or saliency maps.
+- Explainability tools like SHAP, LIME, and saliency maps.

 Organizational Readiness: Building Infrastructure and Culture

-Scaling ML requires more than good models; it needs systems and culture.
+Scaling ML requires robust systems and cultural alignment:

 - Talent—skilled practitioners, domain experts, and operational teams.